 France's Spotify rival Deezer loses ground on its stock market debut

-PARIS, July 5 (Reuters) - Shares in French music streaming platform Deezer DEEZR.PA fell 6% on their Paris market debut on Tuesday.
+PARIS, July 5 (Reuters) - Seven years after an aborted flotation, French music streaming platform Deezer DEEZR.PAfailed to attract much investor interest for its Paris market debut and its shares fell 11% in early dealing on Tuesday.

 In 2015, Deezer had to postpone initial IPO plans due to market conditions.